dnanexus/dxCompiler/doc/Internals.md

 To look inside the generated job script for an applet, you can run e.g. `dx get my_task_1`.
 This will download a folder called `my_task_1` with the applet job script inside `my_task_1/src`.

+The workflow source code (afer some processing during compilation, not necessarily matching the input WDL/CWL) can be extracted from a compiled workflow / compiled task applets using `scripts/extract_source_code.sh` (First have installed: `base64`, `jq`, `gzip`).

 After compiling, you will also see `dxWDLrt : record-xxxx` in the project.
 This record points to the asset bundle of resources published to the platform during each dxCompiler release.
 It contains `dxExecutorWdl.jar` (or `dxExecutorCwl.jar` for CWL), which is needed during workflow execution.